mandofever78/VagYoLarAng/README.md

         Run "grunt" to build dist (or 'g')

-Access the dev project on your host machine's browsers at http://0.0.0.0:9000
+Access the dev project (grunt serve) on your host machine's browsers at http://0.0.0.0:9000

 **SHORTCUTS:** 'gs', 'gt', and 'g' are custom bash aliases that first 'cd' into /var/www/angular then run 'grunt serve', 'grunt test', and 'grunt' respectively.